mrciolino/wiki-backup/timeline.md

 -
 -
 - Darmuth is killed after Os drops her into a volcano.
 - The Well of Many Worlds is found under Altricia.
 The party uses the well to travel to Ereriad where they see immense Devastation Vermin are attacking.
-They travel through the protal with the purpose of eliminating all the Devastation Vermin.
+They travel through the portal with the purpose of eliminating all the Devastation Vermin.
 - **Events that happened on Ereriad**
 -
 -
 -
 - Mortis Lux Established: Spoops proposes the party establish an alliance called Mortis Lux and begin recruiting allies to fight off the Illithids.
-- The **Low Bar Brawlers** ascend to godhood.
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.